-- Quarterly Reports with Key Findings, Essential Guidance
+- Quarterly Reports with Key Findings and Essential Guidance

-- Produced through continuous fieldwork, IDC's Consumer Tech Purchase Index is an important indicator of consumer propensity to spend on devices and tech-enabled services
+- IDC's Consumer Tech Purchase Index (Produced through continuous fieldwork, this index is an important indicator of consumer propensity to spend on devices and tech-enabled services.)

-- Executed through quarterly fieldwork, IDC's Brand Trust Index measures the level of consumer trust in 40 different tech brands and provides an actionable diagnosis with clear prioritization.
+- IDC's Brand Trust Index (Executed through quarterly fieldwork, this index measures the level of consumer trust in 40 different tech brands and provides an actionable diagnosis with clear prioritization.)

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.